 Bogalusa Heart Study

 The Bogalusa Heart Study has been a long-term epidemiologic study.
-The investigators have identified and followed Black and white children for nearly 30 years, and have described the incidence and prevalence of biologic and behavioral cardiovascular disease risk factors in these children.
-Their population has enabled them to not only document differences between males and females, but also between Blacks and whites.
+The investigators have identified and followed black and white participants for nearly 40 years, and have described the incidence and prevalence of biologic and behavioral cardiovascular disease risk factors from childhood through adulthood.
+Their participation has enabled the study to not only document differences between males and females, but also between blacks and whites.
 The results from the Bogalusa Heart Study have clearly documented that the genesis of atherosclerosis has its basis in childhood, and that prevention can and must begin at the early ages.

 The Bogalusa Heart Study had been funded over the years by the Specialized Centers of Research (SCOR) Program.
 The SCOR program was initiated by NHLBI in 1970 to expedite the development and application of new knowledge essential for improved diagnosis, treatment, and prevention of arteriosclerosis, hypertension, pulmonary disease, and thrombosis.
 In 1984 a Demonstration and Education Component was added to the parent SCOR of the Bogalusa Heart Study in order to translate the experience gained in epidemiological studies into an intervention study designed to retard the development of cardiovascular risk factors in children.
 Beginning in 1987, the Bogalusa Heart Study was supported by a regular research grant.
 Beginning in 1997, the study is supported by the cooperative agreement mechanism.